 HACCP – Hazard analysis and critical control point principles (RSPH Foundation Certificate) – overview

-Hazard Analysis and Critical Control Point (HACCP) is internationally recognized as the most effective way to ensure the production of safe food by providing a logical framework within which food hazards may be identified and controlled.
+Hazard Analysis and Critical Control Point (HACCP) is internationally recognised as the most effective way to ensure the production of safe food by providing a logical framework within which food hazards may be identified and controlled.
 It is also a legal requirement for all food businesses (except, currently, primary producers) to have a hazard analysis system in place, such systems being based upon HACCP principles.

 The aim of the RSPH Foundation Certificate in HACCP principles is to provide knowledge and understanding of the basic concepts and methodology of HACCP as a preventative food safety management system that can be applied to all sectors of the food industry.
 This includes a basic introduction to HACCP systems and an overview of the terminology, principles and practical application of HACCP.

 On completing this course, participants will know and understand:

 - The background, importance and benefits of HACCP